By Michael Tetreault, Editor-in-Chief, The DPC Journal/Concierge Medicine Today and Host, The DocPreneur Leadership Podcast

 But, as one of my favorite authors on leadership and business, John Maxwell says, “If we are growing we are always going to be outside our comfort zone.”

-So, when we posed this question years ago to both Patients and Doctors, we did so under the presumption that knowing the answer to this question will help guide our thinking about the way Patients [eg., the Customer] inside a membership medicine, concierge medicine or the like model feels about their Doctor, or the traditional, plan-reimbursed Physician they are leaving to now find a Concierge Doctor.
+So, when we posed this question years ago to both Patients and Doctors, we did so under the presumption that knowing the answer to this question will help guide our thinking about the way Patients [eg., the Customer] inside a membership medicine, concierge medicine or the like model feels about their Doctor, or the traditional, plan-reimbursed Physician they are leaving to now find a DPC, a VPN or even a Concierge Doctor.

 Please understand, I want ALL Doctors to have so much value in our local communities that if one day, or someday the decision was made to close the practice, that the community, the Patients, the Mayor, the City Council and business owners alike would rally together to help “save this business” or “Keep this Doctor open.”